Roy Moore's sexual assault allegations cloud Alabama special Senate election

 Then, slightly a month before the special election, the Washington Post released a bombshell report of allegations that Moore had inappropriate sexual conduct with teenage girls while he was in his 30s.
 One woman alleged that Moore had her touch him in private areas when she was just 14.

-Since the report, multiple women have come forward with allegations of sexual misconduct.
+Since the initial report, additional women have come forward with allegations of sexual misconduct.

 Moore has staunchly denied the accusations, but even still, many leading Republicans have called on him to step aside from the campaign.
-However, President Trump offered his endorsement of Moore on Twitter one week before the election.
+However, others – including President Trump and Steve Bannon – have stood by Moore.

-Whether Moore heeds the calls or faces further fallout from those in his party has yet to be seen.
+With less than a week to go before the special election, whether Moore faces further fallout has yet to be seen.
 Read on for a look at the special Senate election to replace Jeff Sessions.

 Roy Moore, Republican

-Called the “Ayatollah of Alabama” by critics who believe he too closely marries his political and judicial responsibilities with religion, Judge Roy Moore emerged as the leader of the Republicans vying for the Senate seat.
+Called the “Ayatollah of Alabama” by critics who believe he too closely marries his political and judicial responsibilities with his religious beliefs, Judge Roy Moore emerged as the leader of the Republicans vying for the Senate seat.
 In a special primary election earlier this year, Moore defeated incumbent Sen. Luther Strange who was tapped to fill the position when then-Sen. Jeff Sessions became the U.S. attorney general.

 Moore’s political past is mired in controversy, which he used to his advantage during the primary election.
 He was twice removed from Alabama’s Supreme Court.
-The first time, he was removed when he refused to move a boulder-sized Ten Commandments monument from the statehouse; he was permanently suspended in 2016 after he instructed probate judges to deny marriage licenses to gay couples.
+The first time, he was dismissed when he refused to move a boulder-sized Ten Commandments monument from the statehouse; he was permanently suspended in 2016 after he instructed probate judges to deny marriage licenses to same-sex couples.

 The Supreme Court incidents worked in his favor given that Alabamians are generally very conservative and religious, Taylor said.
 And his refusal to bend to the federal government is in line with a “tradition” set in the state by the former longtime pro-segregationist Gov. George Wallace, he said.